2023-2024 Legislative Policies

 NHMA opposes legislation that detracts from existing local authority.

 NHMA supports the purposes of the Right-to-Know Law: to ensure the greatest possible public access to the actions, discussions, and records of all public bodies, and to ensure government’s accountability to the people.
 NHMA also supports measures to make the law clearer and make compliance with public access requirements easier and less burdensome for public officials and employees and less costly for taxpayers.

 - Reasonable requirements to make governmental records available electronically if no additional cost is involved;

-- The ability to recover reasonable labor costs for responding to voluminous, excessive, or vexatious record requests;
+- The ability to recover reasonable labor costs and other costs for responding to voluminous or excessive record requests;

 - Exemptions from disclosure that are easy to administer and that provide appropriate protection for confidential and other sensitive information;